Heartbeat (British TV series): Filming

 The series was filmed at various locations around North Yorkshire.
-These include shots on the moors and frequent mentions of local roads (like the A171.)
+These include shots on the moors and frequent mentions of local roads (like the A171).
 Exterior scenes of Aidensfield are filmed in the village of Goathland in North Yorkshire, with the village's railway station also appearing occasionally.
 Other prominent filming locations include Whitby, Otley and Scarborough.
 The "Heartbeat: Changing Places" special includes location filming in Canada and in series 18, two episodes were filmed on location in Queensland, Australia.

 Broadcast

 When Heartbeat first began on 10 April 1992 it aired on Fridays at 9.00 pm (on the ITV Network) but from series 2 it was moved to Sunday evenings in the 7.00 pm or 8.00 pm timeslot.
 All Heartbeat episodes are around 42–51 minutes long (one hour with adverts).
 The opening episode of Series 11 was planned to be the show's first two-hour episode, but it was eventually split into a two-part story, "Sweet Sixteen" and "She's Leaving Home".
 In 1994 a one-off feature-length episode was filmed, starring Lloyd Owen as constable Tom Merriweather.

 Heartbeat repeats have appeared on ITV during the summer months (often billed on-screen as "Classic Heartbeat"), typically at 5.00 pm or, in 2006, at 4.00 pm.
 In 2006, episodes from the first few series were repeated again.
 Most of the swearing ("bloody", "bastard", etc.) and violence that was present in the early episodes was edited out for these daytime broadcasts.

 For several years (as of 2016) Heartbeat reruns from series 11–18 have shown on ITV3, formerly in the original two-commercial-break format and latterly with three breaks.
 These repeats run daily each weekday lunchtime, with a second airing in an early-evening timeslot.
 Episodes from different series were shown on ITV3 at weekends.

-As of Autumn 2015, series 1–10 of Heartbeat is being aired on the new ITV Encore channel, which is only available on the Sky TV platform (until ITV Encore ceased broadcasting).
+As of autumn 2015, series 1–10 of Heartbeat was being aired on the then-new ITV Encore channel, which was only available on the Sky TV platform (until ITV Encore ceased broadcasting).
 These episodes were broadcast at a time when ITV had two commercial breaks and therefore have a running time of around 50 minutes.
 However ITV Encore has 60-minute programme slots which include three commercial breaks, so some scenes are edited or have been completely removed, purely for timing reasons.
 An example of this was the series 7 episode 22 "Unconsidered Trifles", in which the scene with PC Mike Bradley and Bernie Scripps herding cows back into the farm shed was completely omitted.

-Since ITV Encore's closure in 2018, all series of Heartbeat now air on ITV3.
+After ITV Encore's closure in 2018, all series of Heartbeat aired each weekday on ITV3.